shaiksuhelahm11/Log-Monitoring-Alerting-System/README.md

 A Python-based monitoring tool that scans application logs, detects error patterns, and generates alerts.
 Built for DevOps-style troubleshooting and automated detection of failures.

 ## Features
-- Scans log files for ERROR, FAIL, WARNING, CRITICAL patterns
+- Real-time log monitoring (tail-like behavior)
-- Regex-based pattern matching
+- Regex-based pattern detection
-- Console-based alerts (extendable to Slack/email)
+- Threshold + time-window alert rules
-- Lightweight and suitable for cron scheduling
+- Console, Slack, and Email alert options
-- Simple modular structure
+- YAML-based configuration (no code changes needed)

-## Folder Structure
+- Docker + systemd support

-log-monitor/
+# How It Works
-│── logs/
+- monitor.py tails the configured log file.
-│   └── app.log
+- Each new log line is checked against rules in config.yaml.
-│── monitor.py
+- If a pattern appears X times within Y seconds, an alert is triggered.
-│── alert.py
+- Alerts are printed to the console (default) or sent to Slack/Email.

-│── requirements.txt
+### Setup

-## Future Enhancements
+- pip install -r requirements.txt
-- Slack / Email alerts
+- python monitor.py

-- Integration with CloudWatch logs
+### Run with Docker (Optional)
-- Log rotation handling
+- docker build -t log-monitor .
-- Export report to database
+- docker run -v /var/log:/logs log-monitor